 Follow Zweig’s journey from June 11th, 2021 to September 4th, 2022.
 At the time of writing, a standard adult ticket costs €7 to enter the museum and see the exhibition.
 The Vienna Pass or Flexipass sightseeing passes get you one-time free entry.

-The Literature Museum’s special exhibitions normally include full information in English (I’ll check when I have a chance to visit).
+The Literature Museum’s special exhibitions normally include full information in English.

 How to get to the exhibition